lumiata/tech_blog/README.md

 Repository for all code related to blog posts published on the Lumiata Tech Blog (https://medium.com/@Lumiata)

 ## Blog Posts
-- "Cross-Validation for Imbalanced Datasets", by Anusha Mohan: https://medium.com/lumiata/cross-validation-for-imbalanced-datasets-9d203ba47e8
+- <a href="https://medium.com/lumiata/cross-validation-for-imbalanced-datasets-9d203ba47e8"> Cross-Validation for Imbalanced Datasets </a>, by Anusha Mohan: